Understanding the Importance of Locking Columns

 - With the columns selected, right-click to open the context menu.
 Choose

-View more cell actions
+View more cell actions, then selectProtect range.

 - Alternatively, you can click on